Original Research ARTICLE

 Because the diagnostic standards for IGD are still ambiguous (Blaszczynski, 2008; Griffiths, 2008), relatively strict inclusion criteria were selected in this study.
 First, the YDQ for internet addiction (Young, 1998) was used to determine the presence of an internet addiction disorder.
 YDQ consisted of eight “yes” or “no” questions regarding internet use.
 Participants who reported five or more “yes” answers were diagnosed as having an internet addiction disorder (Young, 1998).
 A score of 50 or higher on IAT (Young and Internet Addiction Test [IAT], 2009) was used as the second inclusion criteria.
 In addition, only IGD adolescents who reported themselves as spending an average of four or more hours/day playing internet games (>80% of total online time) were recruited.
 According to these inclusion criteria, 26 right-handed male IGD adolescents were recruited in this study.
 Only the male subjects were examined because of the relatively small number of females with internet gaming experience.
 Twenty-five male participants were recruited as HCs.
 HCs were defined as subjects who did not fit the criteria for a YDQ diagnosis, spend less than 2 h per day on the internet, and whose IAT score was less than 50.
 All the participants were medication free, and reported no history of substance abuse or head injuries.
 The impulsivity was evaluated for all participants with the BIS-11 (Patton et al., 1995).
 The IQ of all participants was tested using SPM.
 The data from three of 26 IGD adolescents and one of 25 HCs were discarded from this study because of obvious head motion during the fMRI experiment (maximum displacement in any cardinal directions is more than 2 mm and/or maximum spin is more than 2°).
 The data for the remaining 23 IGD adolescents and 24 HCs were used for further analysis.
 Age, education, and IQ were matched well between the two groups, and the BIS scores and IAT scores were significantly higher in IGD group than in HCs (Table 1).

-This study was approved by the Ethical Committee of Tianjin Medical University General Hospital and written informed consent was obtained from each subject.
+This study was approved by the Ethical Committee of Tianjin Medical University General Hospital and written informed consent was obtained from all participants or their guardians.

 Task and Procedure